Kartapuce/kartapuce.github.io/_protocols/ntlm.md

 - a software policy
 </div>

-In this example, let's consider the user Alice who tries to authenticate !
+In this example, let's consider the user Alice who tries to authenticate!
 We detail the authentication scheme for:
 - **interactive logon:** the user provides inputs for authentication against a server or a Domain Controller.
 - **network logon:** the authentication performed by the user as part of interactive logon is used again to log the user on another resource.